yandex-research/rtdl-revisiting-models/bin/ft_transfomer_mtm_modification.md

   (head): Linear(in_features=64, out_features=16, bias=True)
 )
 ```
-One can see that the model from class Transformer() at line 151 outputs
-a tensor of shape (batch_size, 16) which is then used to calculate the loss, assuming here 16 is vocab size.
+One can see that the model's output is a a tensor of shape (batch_size, 16) which is then used to calculate the loss by applying a loss function.

 ### Modification to the model.